srt4rulez/fallout-new-vegas-interactive-map/README.md

 Instead of a map of the real world, we load up an image of the Mojave Wasteland.
 This allows us to zoom, pan and interact with the map.
 It also allows us to add "markers" that when clicked, opens popups with custom content.

 All the markers are stored in [markers.json](./src/Data/markers.json).
-Each marker has an ID, type, title, description, url (optional), image (optional) and latitude and longitude values.
+Each marker has an ID, type, sub type (optional), title, description, url (optional), image (optional) and latitude and longitude values.

 When setting a marker as "found", we update something called [Local Storage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage) in the browser.
 This is data that is saved in the browser and can survival refreshes.
 It's specific to the domain.